This article is a paid partnership with Lively. All opinions are our own, but we highly recommend Lively as an HSA provider.

 - Ability to invest in low cost mutual funds

 This is why we like Lively.
 They offer a truly free health savings account - no hidden fees.
 They offer up to 3 free debit cards to access your funds easily (who needs more than three anyway), and they offer the ability to invest.

-Investing does cost money - it’s $2.50 per month.
-But you can invest 100% of your HSA (unlike other providers and most corporate HSA accounts), and you invest at TD Ameritrade.
+Investing is also free at Lively, and you can invest 100% of your HSA (unlike other providers and most corporate HSA accounts), and you invest at TD Ameritrade.
 They offer some of the best low cost index funds on the market.

 But what if you have an employer HSA?
 It’s still possible to transfer your funds over to Lively - even while you’re still employed.
 You just need to do a trustee-to-trustee transfer and move the funds over (which is free at Lively).